 This native Texan tree, known for its vibrant purplish-pink blooms, is a perfect addition to your home.
 With its drought tolerance and alkaline soil preference, the Texas Redbud is easy to maintain while adding color and charm to your landscape.

 Its ornamental nature provides aesthetic appeal throughout the year, with lush green leaves following the spring bloom period.
-The size of this tree also makes it an ideal choice for planting near houses, as it doesn’t grow excessively large, helping you avoid potential issues with roots or branches.
+This tree’s size also makes it ideal for planting near houses, as it doesn’t grow huge, helping you avoid potential issues with roots or branches.

-Remember to provide full sun exposure for maximum growth and bloom benefits.
+Remember to provide total sun exposure for maximum growth and bloom benefits.

 Features & Benefits